Sharpienero/Embargo-Plugin/README.md

-# Example
+# Embargo Plugin
-An example greeter plugin
+A plugin to track Embargo clan member's accomplishments